 First comes love, then comes marriage, then comes the crushing realization that, sheesh, happily ever after takes a lot of work.
-A few years into marriage, many couples find that the top reasons for divorce become a little clearer.
-The truth is, nearly 20 percent of married couples divorce within the first five years.
+A few years into marriage, many couples find their relationship faltering, and the reasons people divorce becoming clearer.
+The truth is nearly 20 percent of married couples divorce within the first five years.
 The reasons for divorce are varied and complex, but according to those who have a front seat to many a marriage’s demise — counselors, divorce lawyers, and therapists — trends do emerge.
 Reasons for divorce, though plentiful, tend to fall into a handful of categories.
 Here are seven big reasons marriages fail in the first five years.

 1. Believing That Marriage Is a Cure-All